RoRoche/AndroidModularSample/docs/android_app_modularity.md

 flow.start(mFlowContext);
 ```

-The `Executor` instance allows developper to configure the type of thread used to perfom FSM operations (such as `whenEnter`).
+The `Executor` instance allows developpers to configure the type of thread used to perfom FSM operations (such as `whenEnter`).
 It looks like:

 ```java
 public class UiThreadExecutor implements Executor {